jaayzee/cse15l-lab-reports/lab5.md

 technical/biomed/1471-2091-3-17.txt
 ```

 * -user is a commandline option that changes the listing of every file and directory in `technical/` to files and directories owned by "user", in this case `jozo2` in `technical/`.
 This is useful in the event that I am searching a computer used by different users, and I want only the files/directories I worked on.
-I used ` | less` as the total output of the number of files is humongous, and I didn't want to overtake my whole page, so this small snippet is only a TASTE.
+I passed the output into `less`, as the total output of the number of files is humongous, and I didn't want to overtake my whole page, so this small snippet is only a TASTE.

 ```
 jozo2@zhou MINGW64 ~/docsearch (main)